some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 Are there better, safer, faster, more economical places to establish trust on your team's inputs than at the very end of this process?

-**Doing dumb things in a VM is still dumb.**  The isolation of a VM is great and I won't argue it's substantially better than a container.
+**Doing risky things in a VM is still risky.**  The isolation of a VM is great and I won't argue it's substantially better than a container.
 Even better is how _much_ gets stripped out of micro-VMs - things like additional interfaces, much of the "sharing" ability of devices between host and VM, etc.  This all combines to dramatically shrink the surface area of things that could get squirrely, but doesn't make your cluster completely immune to all the things that could go wrong.
 Here's a few things it won't do a thing to stop.

 - **Network activity** isn't _that_ different here.
 If you allow your VM-pod network access, it's still allowed the same network access your vanilla-container-pod would have had.
 Example threats here would be downloading and executing arbitrary binaries, or reaching out for a command-and-control attack or crypto-mining service.
 - **Contaminated container images** are still compromised, but the vector of escaping from the container to the host for more persistent naughtiness is (mostly) shut down.
 This is particularly concerning for using containers to build your code, possibly adding the ability to persist _elsewhere_ where that built code is run.